DoWellLabs/100086-Living-Lab-Map-Package/dowellMapLibrary/README.md

-# Project description

-# Dowell Maps Library
+# Dowell Maps Library Documentation

 This library is designed for the [Living-lab-Maps API](https://github.com/DoWellUXLab/Living-Lab-Maps).
 Through the respective endpoints, you can

 1. Verify place IDs
 2. Get place details